AE Golf News

 Picture

-Formerly a 1989 Arthur Hills–designed course, The Match at Jonathan’s Landing Golf Club (Old Trail), redesigned by Gil Hanse and Jim Wagner, strays away from the typical South Florida-style golf course.
+Formerly a 1989 Arthur Hills–designed course, The Match at Jonathan’s Landing Golf Club (Old Trail), redesigned by Gil Hanse and Jim Wagner, strays from a typical South Florida–style golf course.

 “It really is different because the course doesn’t have any houses in between the holes, which you would normally find on a South Florida course,” said Jared Werner, Head Golf Professional at Jonathan’s Landing Golf Club.

-As the property benefits from the fairways not being lined with houses and much of the water situated along the perimeter, Hanse and Wagner were able to utilize their distinctive bunkering as a defense on adjacent holes.
+Because the fairways are not lined with houses and most of the water is situated along the perimeter, Hanse and Wagner were able to utilize native-covered sand scrapes, as well as bunkers, as a defense on adjacent holes.

 Picture